sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Browser/Working_with_Browser/README.md

 ### Building with logging enabled

   - Logging is only available on development gecko builds.
 By default xulrunner builds as release for performance reasons.
-  - To switch to a development build, append an 'a' to the 'milestone' define in the spec.
+  - To switch to a development build, append an 'a' to the 'milestone' define in the RPM SPEC file.
   - The lib directory will also gain the 'a'.
 If you don't want to rebuild the other packages to link against the new path, create a symlink to this from the normal path.

 ### Enabling module log output